Outlaws: Crime in Philadelphia

 |Franklin Benjamin Gowen|

-As a footnote, Frank Gowen died from gunshot in Washington DC in 1889.
-Extensive investigation was conducted, and there is almost complete certainty that no Molly Maguire was responsible.
+As a footnote, Frank Gowen died from a gunshot in Washington DC in 1889.
+An extensive investigation was conducted, and there is almost complete certainty that no Molly Maguire was responsible.
 But the bullet came from a strange angle, there was no suicide note, and it remains possible that someone else, not suicide, was responsible.
 Gowen had plenty of other enemies.